 No, none of our products carry halal certification.
-If in the future this should change for any future products we will update our FAQ’s accordingly and notify our customers upon release of any such new product.
+If in the future should this change for any new products we will update our FAQ’s accordingly and notify our customers upon release of any such new product.

 Where do the animals come from?